 Due to the operational needs of certain industries, the California Labor Code and Industrial Welfare Commission (IWC) Wage Orders allow for specific variations in how hours of work are recorded, how records are maintained, and how certain types of hours are treated for pay purposes.

-California and federal labor laws place certain limitations on the number of hours minors may work, as well as the spread of those hours, depending on the worker's age, the industry, and the season of the year.
-Extended working hours may be permitted under certain circumstances.
+California and federal labor laws place certain limitations on the number of hours minors may work, as well as the spread of those hours, depending on the worker's age, the industry and the season of the year.
+Extended working hours may be allowed under certain circumstances.

 CalChamber members have access to several tools and services that help those who manage human resources to work through counting and recording work hours issues, including: